cfpb/design-system/docs/pages/links.md

 guidelines: ""
 eyebrow: Form elements
 title: Links
-description: Links lead users to a different page or further information.
+description: Links are navigational elements that lead users to other locations, either on the same page to a different page or site.
 In contrast, [buttons](/design-system/components/buttons) are used to signal actions.
 Users should be able to identify links without relying on color or styling alone.
 use_cases: ""
 behavior: >-
   ### Default link behavior